Valley Girl (song): Terry "Motor Mouth" Young's suspension

-In July 1982, "Valley Girl" was stunted over Philadelphia's "Hot Hits" formatted station WCAU-FM for a short period of time during Terry "Motor Mouth" Young's evening shift on the station (7:00-8:00 PM Eastern).
-Young was the most popular radio disc jockey in all of the Philadelphia radio market at the time.
+In July 1982, "Valley Girl" was stunted over Philadelphia's "Hot Hits" formatted station WCAU-FM for a short period of time during Terry "Motor Mouth" Young's evening shift on the station (7:00–8:00 PM Eastern).
+Young was the most popular radio disc jockey (DJ) in all of the Philadelphia radio market at the time.
 The song was played around ten consecutive times without any commercial interruptions, despite a weather forecast being simulated by Terry himself before sneakily playing the song again.
-Apparently drowsy after the final play, Terry drunkenly commented on the wrong song ("Abracadabra" by The Steve Miller Band) before the station manager entered the studio and angrily intervened, telling Young to "get out and stay out" before shutting the door on him.
+Apparently drowsy after the final play, Terry drunkenly commented on the wrong song ("Abracadabra" by the Steve Miller Band) before the station manager entered the studio and angrily intervened, telling Young to "get out and stay out" before shutting the door on him.

 Young received a brief suspension from the station, but returned to the studio soon afterward and stayed for four more years until 1986.

 Cultural response

 Though intended as a parody, the single popularized the valley girl stereotype nationwide.
-Following the single's release, there was a significant increase in "Valspeak" slang usage, whether ironically spoken or not.
-In particular, the film Valley Girl capitalized on this cultural curiosity.
+Following the single's release, there was a significant increase in "valleyspeak" slang usage, whether ironically spoken or not.
+In particular, the film Valley Girl (1983) capitalized on this cultural curiosity.

 Zappa expressed concern that, despite his rich body of music, he was seen as a "novelty" artist because of songs like "Valley Girl" and "Don't Eat the Yellow Snow".
 At the time of the single's release, Moon said, "I am not a valley girl, but I guess that is my claim to fame."

-At concerts, Zappa apologized to the audience for creating a Hit Song.
-"The sad truth is that, if one continues to make music year after year, eventually something will be popular.
-I spent my career fighting against creating marketable art, but this one slipped through the cracks.
-I promise to do my best never to have this happen again."

 Mimi Pond created a comic book about the song, The Valley Girl's Guide to Life, which launched her career.

 A parody entitled "Valley Dudes" was recorded in 1982 by The Straight A's.

 On September 16, 2022 (3 months after the single's 40th anniversary), Universal Music Group (who acquired the Zappa catalogue in June of the same year) released an animated music video for the song.